-convalescence progressed slowly; the man remained thin and feeble, till at last it was resolved to prescribe some vegetable food; he recovered from that time rapidly. ] When I state this, however, I beg leave to say, that it is not upon any hypothetical principles, but simply upon grounds I believe universally admitted, namely, that animal and farinaceous matters are more easily digested and assimilated than others.\ A point to be attended to, of fully as much importance as the quality of the diet, is its quantity.
-The constant craving for food in this disease generally induces the patient to take by far too much at one time, the consequences of which are not only unfavourable to his recovery, but sometimes dangerous and even fatal; indeed, I believe the greater number of cases of sudden death in this affection (which is by no means an uncommon termination of it), have been distinctly referable to errors either in the quality or quantity of the food, or both; that is to say, the patient has been generally cut off after a hearty meal, as it is vulgarly termed.
-As a generalrule with respect to diet, I should say, that a quantity greater
+For some years past the use of a diet exclusively animal has been much insisted on in this affection, and I agree with this so far as to think that the diet of the diabetic patient should consist essentially of animal and farinaceous matters, and that he should abstain as much as possible from sweet and acescent matters, as fruits, &c.
+When I state this, however, I beg leave to say, that it is not upon any hypothetical principles, but simply upon grounds I believe universally admitted, namely, that animal and farinaceous matters are more easily digested and assimilated than others.
+A point to be attended to of fully as much importance as the quality of diet is its quantity.
+The constant craving for food in this disease generally induces the patient to take by far too much at one time, the consequences of which are not only unfavourable to his recovery, but sometimes dangerous and even fatal; indeed, I believe the greater number of cases of sudden death in this affection (which is by no means an uncommon termination of it), have been distinctly referrible to errors either in the quality or quantity of the food, or

-• I have watched the effects of an exclusively animal diet no the urinc of diabetic patients.
+^{} I have watched the effects of an exclusively animal diet on the urine of diabetic patients.
 In most instances it seems to lessen the quantity, and deepen the colour of the urine, and thus to disguise the saccharine matter present; but as far as I have been able to ascertain, it does not diminish the specific gravity of this secretion.
 I think also with Dr. Marsh, that an unlimited allowance of animal food is calculated to do much harm in some instances, and agree with him, that the diet should always consist, in part at least, of vegetable, and particularly of farinaceous matters, as mentioned in the text.
-Indeed, if the patient conforms upon the whole to the prescibed regimen, I see no objection to his being allowed occasionally other vegetable matters, as fruit, &c. in very small quantity.
+Indeed, if the patient conforms upon the whole to the prescribed regimen, I see no objection to his being allowed occasionally other vegetable matters, as fruit, &c. in very small quantity.
 When I make this statement, however, I hope not to be misunderstood.
 There is no doubt that a diet exclusively vegetable, and particularly consisting of large quantities of sweet or acescent matters, is liable to do a great deal of mischief in this disease.